aegisql/conveyor/README.md

 * File Archiver
 * ReflectingValueConsumer
 * Simple Conveyor - uses reflection to match String labels to the Builder API
+* @Label and @NoLabel annotations for builder setters
 * Improvements and bugfixes

 ### 1.3.6